milosolutions/newprojecttemplate/README.md

 2. Search for all occurences ofthe word "template" (case insensitive search) and replace them with the name of your project.
 Also, change the name of template.pro and template.doxyfile to match the new project name.
-3. Read through bumpVersion.sh file and adjust it to your needs.
 4. Read through template.pro file and adjust it to your needs.
 5. Remove this message and put in real info about the project in README.md file.
 6. Fill Release.md file with information about how to build and release a package